Community Health Workers in Rural Communities

 APHA: Community Health

-Organization(s): American Public Health Association
+Organization(s): American Public Health Association (APHA)

-Community Health Workers
+Community Health Worker Resource Directory

 Health Workers National Workforce Study

 Organization(s): Health Resources and Services Administration

 Am Who I Serve - Community Health Workers In Family Planning Programs

 Discusses the roles of CHWs in family planning programs and the current issues affecting their efforts.